evanwu03/CE6302_Labs/t200_systemid/README.md

 ## Summary

-This lab demonstrates to read xyz acceleration values from the accelerometer embedded on the BOOSTXL-EDUMKII.
-This program is intended to be
+The code is intended to perform System Identification on a Blue Robotics T200 Thruster using a Basic ESC R3

 ## Prerequisites